|

 landscape of rock & roll America.

-Gamblers, and contributed to the original music score with six Sha Na Na
+and the Gamblers, and contributed to the music score with six Sha Na Na versions

-versions of rock classics and one original song, “Sandy,” co-written by Screamin’
+of rock classics and one original song, “Sandy,” co-written by Screamin’ Scott

-Scott Simon for John Travolta to sing.
-(Between takes, Travolta also sang a
+Simon for John Travolta to sing.
+(Between takes, Travolta also sang a little

 The accompanying “Grease” soundtrack album was a major hit, Grammy-nominated and